Aspectize/JQueryAutoComplete/README.md

 b/ Binding

-The following properties are bindable (reference of properties are here: http://www.bootstrap-switch.org/options.html):
+The following properties are bindable:
 - Label: can be bound to data to receive the label of the selected entry of the list.
 - Value: can be bound to data to receive the value of the selected entry of the list.
 - MultiValue: if true, multiple choices may be added into the input.
 Default is false.
 - MultiValueSeparator: if MultiValue, specify character used to separate values.
 Default is ','.
-- FillSelected: if true, the input is filled with the selected entry. if false, the input is cleared when an entry is selected.
-Default is true
+- FillSelected: indicates if the input should be filled with the selected entry or cleared.
+Default is true.
+   - if true, the input is filled with the selected entry.
+   - if false, the input is cleared when an entry is selected (usefull in case of search).
-- Custom: allow to fill the input with entry not in the list.
+- Custom: allow to fill the input with an entry not present in the list.
 Default is false.

 The control has the following event:
 - OnItemSelected: Fired when an item of the list is selected.
 Receive 1 arguments aasEventArgs with the following properties:
   - IsCustom: true or false depending of custom typing in the input
-  - Item: the selected entry of the list
+  - Item: the selected entry of the list, which has a value and label property, and any other properties present in the dictionary returned by the command.
 - OnNeedData: specify wich command retreive the suggestion list.
-The command may be server side or client side.
+The command may be server side or client side, indifferently.

 c/ Retreive suggestion from server side

 Your command should have the following signature:

 Dictionary<string, object>[] SearchSuggestion(string term);

+The parameter term is mandatory, and should not be bound on the OnNeedData event.
+Any other parameter can be bound.

 The dictionary should contain the following keys for each element of the list:
 - label: the visible text of the element